Monday, 17 June 2024

 And this is not about passing on my family torch, whose flame to be frank has been flickering ever since I can recall.
 Honestly, I always thought that my parents would be the ones to form a bridge between any past Cimmerian shade and normalcy, but as it turns out just making a decent livelihood and moving to a relatively developed city doesn’t help, if one’s mind is unwilling to overcome and thrives in the dark void it was born into, turning a potential first success to just another failed attempt.
 While they always bragged about not having any substantial inheritance, I too am where I am today without so much as a glance at my family’s trinkets, and I am gratified to say that there is already an astronomical accrual from my own childhood to my son’s.

 Somewhere along the journey to adulthood, I think a switch gets flipped in most of us as we realize that not everyone deserves our warmest and kindest version, but it is indeed a shame if members of one's own family willingly walk into that list.
-If your own would rather cheerlead from afar to save their own hides than render dire support, resorting to incessant slanderous drivel compounding bygone unimaginabilities in lieu of making any sincere amends, it makes you wonder if you ever genuinely meant a shred to them, and a compelling Sherlock Holmes quote comes to mind: "When you have eliminated the impossible, whatever remains, however improbable, must be the truth."
+If your own would rather cheerlead from afar to save their own hides than render dire support, even ignoring all earmarked occasions resorting to incessant slanderous drivel, compounding bygone unimaginabilities in lieu of making any sincere amends, it makes you wonder if you ever genuinely meant a shred to them, and a compelling Sherlock Holmes quote comes to mind: "When you have eliminated the impossible, whatever remains, however improbable, must be the truth."

 As my wife and I bear the mantle of both a shield for our child and a sword for our own penchants, the past half-year having made the boundaries of our congenial sphere abundantly clear beyond an iota of misgiving, it is time to end this wasteful cycle of every generation starting from the ground up, having to reinvent the wheel thanks to senile geezers, instead of pooling in knowledge and resources for greater accomplishments.
 I have always braved an uphill climb, be it in my personal or professional life, but now it seems to be at its steepest.